 You’ve found your collar and leash, so complete the set with one of our Pet Tags.
 Our solid stainless steel pet ID tags include your dog’s name, additional text, and even a funny picture to go with it.
-Incredibly durable, they’ll last as long as you need them, and they are the perfect way to keep your dog safe if they ever go wondering.
+Incredibly durable, they’ll last as long as you need them, and they are the perfect way to keep your dog safe if they ever go wandering.

 If you’ve already got a collar and maybe a leash too, there’s one final item to consider: A Dog ID Tag.
 Fortunately, we’ve got a huge selection of stylish and durable tags to choose from right here in our store.
 Made from the strongest aluminum right here in North Carolina, our Pet Tags are the perfect way to ensure you get reunited with your dog if they ever wander too far.